 Both companies handle emergencies primarily the same way: they utilize cellular service to support their emergency connectivity and send notifications via text message or through their mobile app (a big win in this age of mobile connectivity).

 Did You Know: ADT and Vector will both notify the proper authorities in the event of an emergency.
-But we must say, we’ve found ADT’s monitoring to be more reliable and responsive compared to Vector Security.
+But we must say, we’ve found ADT’s monitoring to be more reliable and responsive compared to Vector Security, in part because ADT has six monitoring centers around the country that can cover for each other in case of outages.

 As you can see, these popular brands do share some key similarities.
 But, let’s take a look at how ADT and Vector Security differ after going toe-to-toe with one another.